BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 Where QBOXB, C1BMXRCN are package shipping members and/or elements in your Endevor Admin area.

 Package Shipping variables are made available early in the shipment process.
-If you capture them at the appropriate time you can use them within the shipping objects to better comment, and to enhance functionality.
+If you capture them at the appropriate time you can use them within the remaining shipping objects to better comment, and to enhance functionality.
 Objects in this folder serve as examples in capturing and leveraging variables such as those listed here.

 - VDDHSPFX  - Host staging dataset name prefix
 - VDDRSPFX  - Remote staging dataset name prefix